San Diego Zoo Tips You Need To Know Before You Go

 Get a reusable water bottle and fill it halfway to freeze overnight.
 Then fill the rest of the way before leaving.
 It’ll keep your water cold and you can ask any concession will gladly fill your water bottle with water if you ask nicely.

-You are allowed to bring food in the park as long as you don’t bring a cooler or anything like that.
-I recommend going to Walmart or the dollar store and get some protein bars, granola bars, and other snacks to keep you going.
+You are allowed to bring food to the park.
+I recommend going to Walmart or the dollar store and getting some protein bars, granola bars, and other snacks to keep you going.
 Not only will this keep your energy up but it will prevent you from overspending at shops.
 Most of the snacks there are not worth the price.